YuvalAnteby/Arkanoid/README.md

 </details>

 ### Running using jar file

-//TODO
+//Coming soon

 ## Future Plans

 This project is complete, and there are currently no plans to expand its features.
+Further contributions or suggestions for improvements are welcome.

 Feel free to visit my [GitHub profile](https://github.com/YuvalAnteby) for more projects and my [LinkedIn](https://www.linkedin.com/in/yuval-anteby/) for professional details.